 The EU first achieved its leading status in 2007.
 That year, its Gross Domestic Product (GDP) was $14.4 trillion, while U.S. GDP was only $13.86 trillion.
 The EU held onto its premier position through the 2008 financial crisis and the eurozone debt crisis.
 (Source: CIA World Factbook, Rank Order GDP)

-Closing in on the heels of the two largest economies is China, which produced $12.38 trillion in 2012.
-All told, the world's three largest economies contribute $43.67 trillion, more than half of the world's GDP of $83.12 trillion.
+Closing in on the heels of the two largest economies is China, which produced $13.34 trillion in 2013.
+All told, the world's three largest economies contribute $45.8 trillion, more than half of the world's total GDP.

 How the Recession Affected the Global Ranking:

 The EU and U.S. economies maintained their share of the global economic output.
 China was the big winner.
-It now produces 60% more than in 2007, when its GDP was $7 trillion.
+It now produces nearly twice as much as in 2007, when its GDP was $7 trillion.
 India is also a big winner.
-Its GDP increased 52% from its 2007 output of $2.965 trillion.
+Its GDP also nearly doubled from its 2007 output of $2.965 trillion.
 Japan barely gained any ground -- its GDP was $4 trillion in 2007.
-Germany's GDP only rose 20% from its $2.8 trillion output in 2007.
-(Source: U.S. No Longer World's Largest Economy
+Germany's GDP only rose 16% from its $2.8 trillion output in 2007.
+(Source: U.S. No Longer World's Largest Economy, February 12, 2008)

 Should the EU Be Considered the World's Largest Economy?: